Little One: Chapter 21

 I mirrored his emotions, laughed at the proper intervals, interrupted to ask for more information when it was called for, and otherwise embodied the perfect conversationalist.
 It wasn’t hard.
 I loved listening to Jesse.
 This was my favorite thing to do.
 Literally.

-Still, I had to admit, it was hard to pay full attention — I was still recovering mentally and physically from the intensity of what I just had to do and psychologically dealing with the horror of how close I had just came moments ago to completely falling a part in front of him, to hitting the ground and gasping for air.
+Still, I had to admit, it was hard to pay full attention — I was still recovering mentally and physically from the intensity of what I just had to do and psychologically dealing with the horror of how close I had just came moments ago to completely falling a part in front of him, to keeling over and gasping for air.

 Jesse held the branches out of the way for me as we stepped in.
 Once inside, I immediately unzipped his pack from behind and pulled out the blankets.